nlehir/FTML/README.md

 ### exercises/

-Exercises with the solutions uploaded after the relevant course.
+Exercises with the solutions, will be uploaded after the relevant course.

 ### lecture_notes/